dotnet/docs-maui/docs/fundamentals/single-project.md

 </ItemGroup>
 ```

-In this example, `<MauiImage Include="Resources\Images\**\*" />` specifies that any files in the _Resources\Images_ folder, or any child folders of the _Images_ folder, can be consumed on each platform as images.
+In this example, `<MauiImage Include="Resources\Images\**\*" />` specifies that any files in the _Resources\Images_ folder, or any child folders of the _Images_ folder, will be used as source images from which images of the required resolution are generated for each platform.

 Platform-specific resources will override their shared resource counterparts.
-For example, if you have an Android-specific file located at _Platforms\Android\Resources\drawable-xhdpi\logo.png_, and you also provide a shared _Resources\Images\logo.svg_ file, the SVG file will be used to generate the required Android images, except for the XHDPI image which already exists as a platform-specific image.
+For example, if you have an Android-specific file located at _Platforms\Android\Resources\drawable-xhdpi\logo.png_, and you also provide a shared _Resources\Images\logo.svg_ file, the Scalable Vector Graphics (SVG) file will be used to generate the required Android images, except for the XHDPI image that already exists as a platform-specific image.

 ### App icons

-An app icon can be added to the single project by dragging an image into the _Resources\Images_ folder of your project, and setting the build action of the icon to **MauiIcon** in the **Properties** window.
+An app icon can be added to your app project by dragging an image into the _Resources\Images_ folder of the project, and setting the build action of the icon to **MauiIcon** in the **Properties** window.
 This creates a corresponding entry in the .csproj file for your project:

 ```xml
 <MauiIcon Include="Resources\Images\appicon.png" />